A 34 Yr Timing Solution of the Redback Millisecond Pulsar Terzan 5A: Observations

 Prior to MJD 53193 (August 2004), most of the TOAs are a combination of VLA 1660 MHz data taken with the Princeton Mark3 backend, GB140 800\,MHz and L-band data taken from 1990$-$1999 with the Spectral Processor, and several early GBT observations between 2000$-$2004.
 Details on these older TOAs can be found in \cite{Nice2000Proceedings,Nice1992}.
 We incorporate data from Parkes taken in search mode on four days between MJDs 50800$-$52000 at L-band in several different observing modes.
 We note that the VLA, GB140, and GBT observations prior to MJD 53193 were available only as pre-calculated TOAs and so were generated slightly differently and using different pulse templates from the later data.
+For the GB140 timing, separate templates were made for each of the two receivers (800 MHz, L-band), in each case by cross-correlating and averaging data from a large number of observations.
 Those earlier datasets require systematic timing offsets between themselves and the later GBT data (i.e.~\texttt{JUMP}s).

 After cleaning and phase-connecting the GBT, GB140, VLA, and Parkes data using the methods outlined in sections \ref{DataCleaning} and \ref{timing}, we compared our results to JB observations spanning from discovery to June 2024.
 The JB data consist observations of typically between 12 and 30 minutes duration with the Lovell telescope at L-band and were processed by one or more of three backend systems: 1) an incoherently-dedispersing analogue filterbank (AFB) with a total bandwidth of 32 MHz, spanning MJDs 47952-55196 (1990.2-2020.0) 2) an incoherently dedispersing digital fileterbank (DFB) \citep{Ant23} with a total bandwidth of 384 MHz, spanning MJDs 54973-60490 (2009.0-2024.5) and 3) a coherently-dedispersing system based upon a ROACH processor \citep{Ant23} with a total bandwidth of 400 MHz split into two bands, spanning MJDs 55679-60321 (2011.4-2024.0).
 The incoherent systems provided TOAs from 3-minute integrations, while the coherent system used 2.5-minute integrations.
 The JB data was already phase-connected and matched well with our simple timing solution (see Figure \ref{fig:simple}), and our model accommodating changing orbital parameters (see Figure \ref{fig:FreqDerivPlots}), demonstrating that our novel methodology replicates traditional solutions.